civictheme/monorepo-drupal/docroot/themes/contrib/civic/README.md

 This will generate a child theme in your `custom` theme directory with everything ready to be installed and compiled.

+**Important - Civic starter theme also creates demo / example components - you may wish to delete these components before beginning development. **

 ### How to compile CivicTheme

 Building the front-end